Colleges With The Best Alumni Networks

 Identifying a “strong” alumni network

 It can also be helpful to explore a prospective college’s career services webpage for how they assist current students in connecting with alumni.
-You should see evidence of upcoming events such career fairs, mock interviews, and speaking engagements involving alums.
-Schools recognized as having highly rated career services departments include Northeastern, The University of Richmond, and the aforementioned Penn State.
+You should see evidence of upcoming events such as career fairs, mock interviews, and speaking engagements involving alumni.
+Schools recognized as having highly rated career services departments include Rice, Harvey Mudd, Babson, Dartmouth, Duke, and the aforementioned Penn State.

 Another question worth asking is whether a given institution’s network has regional, national, or international reach?
 If you have a goal to work in a particular field or even for a specific company within that field, such considerations can be of critical importance.